 - Red bell pepper, ribs and seeds removed, sliced then halved

 - English cucumber, sliced then halved - I use one half of a large English cucumber in the tzatziki, and the other half in the bowl, which works out nicely.

 - Scallions, green tops only, chopped - also known as green onions.
 The green tops of scallions are FODMAP free, while the white bulb portion is high in FODMAPs.

-Then, either the night before or the day of cooking, I cook the quinoa, either by using my Easy Instant Pot Quinoa recipe or by following the package instructions.
+Then, either the night before or the day of cooking, I cook the quinoa, either by using my Easy Low FODMAP Instant Pot Quinoa recipe or by following the package instructions.
 If you cook the quinoa ahead of time, put in an air tight container once cooled and refrigerate until ready to serve.
 Then, simply reheat it in the microwave or eat it cold, if that's to your liking.